georgezzeng/Articles/2022-07-06-Opotowsky.md

   In trying to learn how she could expedite a nuclear forensics investigation, Opotowsky wanted to see if Gamma Spectroscopy, a “fast measurement”, could be the solution.
 This measure can potentially point investigators in the right direction, but in days rather than months.

-  To test whether this “fast measurement” could expedite a nuclear forensics investigation compared to a “slow measurement,” Opotowsky created a workflow and compared the two measurements.
+  To test whether this “fast measurement” could expedite a nuclear forensics investigation compared to a “slow measurement”, Opotowsky created a workflow and compared the two measurements.

   While Opotowsky was a graduate student working on this problem, the workflow she created was running on her personal computer and suddenly stopped working.
 In a panic, she went to her advisor, [Paul Wilson](https://directory.engr.wisc.edu/ep/faculty/wilson_paul), for help, and he pointed her to the UW-Madison Center for High Throughput Computing (CHTC).